phppkg/easytpl/README.md

 ## More usage

-The syntax is the same as that of the PHP native template, and the special syntax is added just to make it easier to use.
+The syntax is the same as the PHP native template, and the special syntax added is just to make it more convenient to use.

 - `EasyTemplate` enables output filtering by default, which can be used to render view templates.
 - `TextTemplate` turns off output filtering and is mainly used for text processing, code generation, etc.